Uniform Mixing and Association Schemes: Cycles

 \begin{theorem} The cycle $C_4$ is the unique even cycle that admits uniform mixing. \end{theorem}

 \proof Let $U(t)$ denote the transition matrix of $C_{2m}$.
-If $m = 2$, it is straightforward to observe that $U(t)$ is flat at time $t = \pi/4 + r \pi/2$ for any $r \in \ints$.
+If $m = 2$, it is straightforward to observe that $U(t)$ is flat at time $t = \pi/4$.
 Suppose for a contradiction that $m > 2$ and $U(t)$ is flat at some time $t$.
-From the discussion in Section \ref{bipartite_graphs}, it follows that $m$ must be even, and so $m > 3$.
-Furthermore, all of the entries of $U(t)$ are $\pm 1/\sqrt{n}$ or $\pm 1\sqrt{n}$, and hence they are all algebraic.
+By Theorem \ref{bipartite_divisibility_theorem}, it follows that $m$ must be even, and so $m > 3$.
+Furthermore, by Lemma \ref{bipartite_fourth_root} all of the entries of $U(t)$ are $\pm 1/\sqrt{2m}$ or $\pm i/\sqrt{2m}$, and hence they are all algebraic.
 Thus by Corollary \ref{no_algebraic_reg}, the eigenvalues of $C_{2m}$ must be integers, which contradicts Lemma \ref{irrational_lemma}.

 Next we turn our attention to cycles of odd prime order.
-It is known that $C_3$ admits uniform mixing at times $t = 2 \pi/9 + 2 \pi$ and $t = 4 \pi /9 + 2 \pi r$ for all $r \in \ints$.
+It is known that $C_3$ admits uniform mixing at time $t = 2 \pi/9$.
 On the other hand, it is known that $C_5$ does not admit uniform mixing \cite{carlson07}.
 (This is also a consequence of our earlier results about conference graphs.)
 We extend these results to show that $C_p$ does not admit uniform mixing for any prime $p$ such that $p \geq 5$.

-To obtain this result, we consider the general framework of cyclic $p$-roots.
-The essential point is that there is a one-to-one correspondence between cyclic $p$-roots of order $n$ and complex circulant matrices $H$ of order $n$ such that $H$ has constant diagonal $1$ and

-Note that the set of circulant complex Hadamard matrices with diagonal $1$ are a subset of such matrices.
-The key motivation for switching to this more general setting is that cyclic $p$-roots form an algebraic variety.
-This follows from the observation that the constraints corresponding to (\ref{typeII}) are polynomial constraints with rational coefficients.
+To obtain this result, we consider the following important observation due to Haagerup \cite{haagerup08}.